-Trauma-Informed Child Advocacy Endorsement
+Trauma-Informed Child Advocacy Minor/Endorsement

 The National Child Traumatic Stress Network defines a traumatic event as a frightening, dangerous, or violent event that poses a threat to a child's life or bodily integrity.
 Witnessing a traumatic event that threatens life or physical security of a loved one can also be traumatic.
 This is particularly important for young children as their sense of safety depends on the perceived safety of their attachment figures.